Hazlet, New Jersey: Education

-Raritan High School (922; 9–12).
+Raritan High School with 838 students in grades 9–12.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 77.19 mi of roadways, of which 67.20 mi were maintained by the municipality, 4.41 mi by Monmouth County and 4.39 mi by the New Jersey Department of Transportation.

 Route 35, Route 36 and County Route 516 are within Hazlet Township's borders.
-The Garden State Parkway also travels through the township, providing easy access to the Jersey Shore and destinations south and to New York City and destinations north.
+The Garden State Parkway also travels through the township, providing access to the Jersey Shore and destinations south and to New York City and destinations north.
 The Parkway's interchange 117, labeled for Keyport / Hazlet, is located within the township.

 Public transportation

-NJ Transit service is available at the Hazlet station. offering travel on the North Jersey Coast Line to Hoboken Terminal, Newark Penn Station and New York Penn Station in Midtown Manhattan.
+NJ Transit train service is available at the Hazlet station.
+The station offers commuter service on the North Jersey Coast Line to Hoboken Terminal, Newark Penn Station and New York Penn Station in Midtown Manhattan.

 NJ Transit provides local bus service on the 817 route.

 Through rail freight service is provided by Conrail Shared Assets Operations, which provides freight service between South Amboy and Lakehurst via Red Bank.